jmfuchs/aws-cloudtrail-processing/README.md

 npm install -g serverless
 ```

+## Set Variables

+Open up **environment/dev.yml** and add in the appropiate variables.

+>  You can add new files for different environments.

 ## Install Dependencies

 After cloning the repo, change to the aws-ct-processing directory and run the following to install the dependencies: